GriffinRiner/bsc-phase-three-project/README.md

 ![Model Scoring](images/AllmodelAUC.png)

-We decided to go with our best logistic regression because it was simple, effective, and the most interpretable.
+We decided to go with our best logistic regression because it had an AUC score of 0.85.
+It was also simple, effective, and the most interpretable.

 ## Findings